Saturday, October 12, 2019

 San Luis Obispo, CA – White Heron Sangha

-During this two-day non-residential retreat we will explore the Buddhist teachings that encourage an ethical path in meditation practice.
-Ethical issues are complex, involving multiple considerations and affecting many of the people in our lives.
+During this one-day, non-residential retreat we will explore the Buddhist teachings in meditation practice.

 White Heron Sangha offers these retreats on donation basis.

 Email firstname.lastname@example.org for more information.